 Tarsal tunnel syndrome

 The tarsal tunnel is a space between the long bone called the tibia and the inside of the Achilles tendon.
-It is covered by a touch retinaculum and contains the posterior tibial nerve, vessels, and tendons.
+It is covered by a thick retinaculum and contains the posterior tibial nerve, vessels, and tendons.

-Tarsal tunnel syndrome occurs when the posterior tibial nerve is compressed in the tarsal tunnel – similar to carpal tunnel syndrome in the wrist.
+Tarsal tunnel syndrome occurs when the posterior tibial nerve is compressed in the tarsal tunnel, similar to carpal tunnel syndrome in the wrist.

-Overall, compression causes include a ganglion cyst, arthritis spurs, extra muscles in the inside ankle, or twisting of the ankle.
+Compression causes include a ganglion cyst, arthritis spurs, extra muscles in the inside ankle, or twisting of the ankle.

 Sural nerve entrapment